koendv/bmp/README.md

     (gdb) target extended-remote /dev/ttyS0

-if the debugger is connecte to host serial port ttyS0.
+if the debugger is connected to host serial port ttyS0.

 ### tcp